Overspending at the supermarket is easy to do, but if you’re on a budget, then you’ll need to know how to save money on

 15. Use the self-check out stand

-Using the self-checkout will help you to save money on groceries.
-This is because the wait time is shorter and there are usually fewer items available for impulse buys around self-checkout stands.
+Using the self-checkout will help you to save money at the grocery store.
+This is because the wait time is shorter, and there are usually fewer items available for impulse buys around self-checkout stands.

 16. Grow your own herbs

 Sure those little bundles of herbs—at $2-plus a pop—are very convenient.
 But do you ever use them all or throw most of them away?
 By growing your own herbs in pots or in your garden (if you have one), you’ll always have fresh herbs.
 Your landlord will love the fact that you’re making plans to be a long-term tenant too.

 We hope these tips for how to save on groceries come in handy when you’re at the supermarket this week.
 Happy shopping!